djangocon/2023.djangocon.us/_schedule/tutorials/2023-10-08-13-00-t2-hotwire-a-refreshing-approach-to-the-front-end-that-keeps-django-the-star.md

 * Update components on your site without a page reload…*without Javascript*.
 * Push live HTML updates to your users…*without Javascript*.
 * Add the most highly-sought-after engineering skills to your talent stack.
 That translates to a **higher salary for you**.

-Who knows?
+* Who knows?
 You may even get to see how easy it is to deploy what you've made to the App Store. 😉

 ### Tutorial Schedule

 We will start with a pre-made basic django application and add features as we walk through.
 You may feel free to code along, or sit back and enjoy learning the demonstrated capabilities and techniques.

 This may look like too much to do in such a short time, but Hotwire makes things so simple, you'll be amazed what you can accomplish.
 We will likely finish early.
+There will be a 5-10 minute break between each segment.

 #### Hour 1